Air Purifier Buying Guide – How To Find The Right Air Purifier in Australia

 All good air purifiers will have cleanable pre-filters to remove larger particles.
 A pre-filter will also help to extend the life and performance of the main filters within an air purifier.

-Does Not Remove: Chemical fumes - Cigarette odours - Organic & Animal Odours - Smaller Viruses – Smaller Volatile Organic Compounds (VOC’s)
+Does Not Remove: Vapours or gases such as Chemical fumes - Cigarette odours - Organic & Animal Odours - Noxious gases - Vapour based Volatile Organic Compounds (VOC’s)

 High Energy Particulate Arresting (HEPA) filters continue to be the foundation filtering technology for many air purifiers.
 There are some newer innovations available that don’t utilise HEPA technology however; most air purifiers will have HEPA filtration as their primary filter.